Reviews You Can Rely On

 Credit: Graham Faulknor

 Our test for bridging of unsupported spans produced results that were better than average but still not great.
-We saw underside issues starting at the lowest distance (20mm), but rough patches only started at the 60° mark and higher for the overhang portion of the test print.
+We saw underside issues starting at the lowest distance (20mm), but rough patches really started at the 60° mark and higher for the overhang portion of the test print.
 Both of these aspects were confirmed on our Benchy tugboat model later on, which printed beautifully.
 The surface quality on the slopes of the hull was solid, and the only thing we found out of place was some flattening of the top of the portholes and at the top of the arches.

 ankermake m5 - unsupported overhangs and arches are a challenge for any fdm...